gvwilson/sdxpy/src/protocols/index.md

 [% inc pat="decorator_simple.*" fill="py out" %]

-If we want to pass parameters at the time we apply the decorator, though, it seems like we're stuck: a Python decorator must take exactly one argument, which must be the function we want to decorate.
+If we want to pass arguments at the time we apply the decorator, though, it seems like we're stuck: a Python decorator must take exactly one argument, which must be the function we want to decorate.
-The solution is to define a function inside a function *inside yet another function* to create a closure that captures the parameters:
+The solution is to define a function inside a function *inside yet another function* to create a closure that captures the arguments:

 [% inc pat="decorator_param.*" fill="py out" %]